 I’ll share tips on how to set up the activity and show how we have it available in our play area.
-At the end of the post is a video demonstration of different ways to play and learn colors!
+I hope your child can enjoy these 3 ways to play and learn colors with recycled bottle caps!

 This post has affiliate links.
 Please see our disclosure policy for further details.